AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 ## Introduction

-Astar and Shiden networks provide a unique way for developers to earn rewards by developing products that native token holders can decide to support.
+Astar and Shiden networks provide a mechanism for developers to earn rewards by developing products that native token holders can decide to support.

 The principle is simple - stakers _lock_ their tokens to _stake_ on a dApp, and if the dApp attracts enough support, it is rewarded in native currency, derived from the inflation.
 In turn stakers are rewarded for locking & staking their tokens.